AdminTurnedDevOps/PearsonCourses/GitOps-For-Kubernetes/Section4/labs/installargo.md

 You can also run the following Helm Chart which does all of the above server configuration (minus the app deployment) for you.

+The below will only work with a cluster that has 3 or more worker nodes.

 ```
 helm install argocd -n argocd argo/argo-cd \
 --set redis-ha.enabled=true \